801 Hochelaga Street East

-At the annual club awards banquet on May 14, 2009, head sensei Cluff Wiens announced his retirement from the sport and has moved on to enjoy his retirement in Flin Flon, Manitoba.
-He will surely be missed and we hope he comes back to visit often!
+At the annual club awards banquet on May 14, 2009, head sensei Cluff Wiens announced his retirement from the sport.

 ~Today at the Moose Jaw Koseikan Judo Club~

-The Moose Jaw Kosiekan Judo Club is one of the largest clubs by membership in the province and has nine active black belts.
+The Moose Jaw Kosiekan Judo Club is one of the larger clubs by membership in the province and has nine active black belts.
 Jim Wiens is now the head sensei of the club after the retirment of his father, Cliff.

 The club has classes five days a week!
 We have classes for children and adults.
 Our programs are designed to incorporate all athletes without regard to financial background.
 All our coaches are volunteers, which allows us to keep costs and fees as low as possible.
 The club also works with outside agencies to secure funding for athletes, especially youth, who would not normally have the opportunity to participate in an organized sport.

 Judoka watch a demonstration in the club

-The club hosts an annual children’s tournament in the dojo (workout hall), and on a larger scale, an annual provincial tournament..
+The club hosts an annual children’s tournament in the dojo (workout hall), and on a larger scale, an annual provincial tournament when possible.